About

 Health Data

-Bioengineering at UCLA.
-Works on the health and physiology side — making sure what we measure actually reflects athlete load and recovery.
-The person asking "is this data telling us something real about the body."
+Works on the health and physiology side, making sure what we measure actually reflects athlete load and recovery.
+The one asking "is this data telling us something real about the body."

 Joaquin